 City sponsored, if any, Medicare supplement plan in lieu of participating in the City group health plan(s), the city's contribution shall not exceed the amount of the premium for the Medicare supplement plan.
 (2) Retiree and dependents participating in the City group health plan or Medicare supplement plan will be required to authorize payment of premiums from RHS accounts or pension annuities, where sufficient funds are reasonably available for such purposes in order to remain eligible to receive contributions from the City.

-This Subsection 16.5 shall be null and void at the end of the month, September 2014.
-However, eEither party may reopen this Subsection 16.5 for negotiation with a thirty- (30-) day written notice.
+Either party may reopen this Subsection 16.5 for negotiation with a thirty- (30-) day written notice.